SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 The closure expression builds a string called ``output`` each time it is called.
 It calculates the last digit of ``number`` by using the remainder operator (``number % 10``), and uses this digit to look up an appropriate string in the ``digitNames`` dictionary.
-The closure can be used to create a string representation of any integer number greater than zero.
+The closure can be used to create a string representation of any integer greater than zero.

 .. note::